wp-plugins/admin-stylur/README.txt

 Simply upload a custom stylesheet named '``wplogin.css``' to your theme's '``css/admin-stylur``' directory.
 Of course, you'll need to create a directory named '``admin-stylur``' within your '``css``' directory first.
 The rest is history.
 Happy customizing.

-= What if I don't want custom styles that override admin stylur's defaults? = The scripts detects the presence of a custom stylesheet and loads accordingly.
+= What if I don't want custom styles that override admin stylur's defaults? = The primary admin-stylur script detects the presence of a custom stylesheet and loads accordingly.
 No worries dawg!
+Bro fists all day long.

 = What is the airspeed velocity of a swallow? =
 Pretty fast.